Are you wondering about how to get featured snippets for your blog contents in Google? If yes, this detailed guide is for you.

 Step 1: Find out all the basic questions your target audience might have

 First things first.
-Google mostly shows featured snippets box for basic questions.
+Google mostly shows snippets box for basic questions.
 Questions like “how to start a blog”, “how to cook”, “reduce belly fat” often gets direct answers from Google which are fetched from a web page (URL included for detailed information).

-So if you want to get Google featured snippets for your blog’s content, make sure to find a list of all the “basic questions” your audience might have in their mind.
+So if you want to get Google snippets for your blog’s content, make sure to find a list of all the “basic questions” your audience might have in their mind.

 Find out what they might type on Google to get answers.
 The more you dig into the basics of your field the better chances you have to get a snippet box on search results.